PrestaShop/docs/src/content/1.7/faq/upgrade.md

 **A:** It is likely that some SQL configuration is not correct.

 First, identify what is the `slug` of the Back Office pages.
-You can find them into SQL table `ps_authorization_role`.
+You can find them into the SQL table `ps_authorization_role`.
 This will tell you the SQL identifier for these pages.

 Second, identify the _Role_ of the User you use to browse the Back Office.

 Third, check whether the table `ps_access` grants access to the Back Office pages, using the identifier of the role and the identifiers of the Back Office pages.
-There must a record for the role and the page.
+There must be a record for the role and the page.
 If there is no such record, create it to grant access.